SquareOneYYZ/IoTRides-web/.github/CONTRIBUTING.md

 Before creating a bug report make sure that you have tested latest official release with default configuration.

-Only create a bug report issue if you are confident that there is a problem in Traccar software.
+Only create a bug report issue if you are confident that there is a problem in IoTRides software.

 Provide as much details as possible, including log fragments, operating system and hardware information.